kishorekumar-kp/css-flexbox/README.md

 ## Description

-I create a simple css-flexbox landing page by using HTML and TailwindCSS
+I create a simple css-flexbox landing page by using HTML and TailwindCSS , you can learn more about clear image and content of css flexbox in simple way.

 ## Demo